 Lodging for Residential students staying at the Best Western Carpinteria Inn is based on double/shared occupancy.
 Customarily, roommates are assigned by the Guest Services Manager and are based on gender identity and class year.
 Occasionally, however, it may be necessary to pair students from a different class year in order to fulfill the double occupancy requirement.
-If a student has a roommate preference, they may list the request on the housing form.
+If a student has a roommate preference, they may list the request on the housing form, or contact the Guest Services Manager at least 5 days in advance of their session.
+Requests cannot be guaranteed, but will be accommodated when possible.